How to Find Your Perfect Financial Adviser

 - Step one: Answer a few simple questions.
 Your priorities are what drive the best possible match.
-These brief questions screen out the advisers who don’t fit your preferences.

 - Step two: Review your matches.
 Take a close look at each adviser match, you’ll find their background records right there on their profile.
 Remember, the advisers on Wealthramp are fiduciaries, not salespeople.
 That means they’re required to put your interests first.

 - Step three: Make it happen.
 Click “request an introduction” and expect a reply from that adviser within 48 hours.
-You can also talk to your adviser matches using a private message, connect via the LinkedIn button, or simply start talking to the adviser directly using the contact information that you are provided.
+You can also talk to your adviser matches using a private message, connect via the LinkedIn button, or simply start talking to the adviser directly using the contact information you are provided.

 The search is completely complimentary, and there’s never an obligation.
 (Of course, should you choose to hire an adviser, you’ll work out a payment arrangement directly with them.
 But you’re never paying Wealthramp.)

 SmartAsset has been around longer than Wealthramp and offers the same type of service.
 The online tool asks you questions, then uses your responses to match you with the best local financial advisers for your needs.

 To match you with top local advisers, SmartAsset also asks you questions about your retirement plans, life status, investment goals and adviser preferences.
 Their algorithm then finds up to three advisors who fit your needs.

 Before allowing investment adviser representatives onto their platform, SmartAsset verifies that they’re properly registered, licensed and don’t have any relevant pending or valid regulatory disclosures within the last 10 years.